Exploiting Structural Sparsity and Delay-Doppler Decoupling for Low-Complexity OTFS-ISAC Receivers: Simulation Results

 \subsubsection{BER vs $E_b/N_0$}

 Communication performance is evaluated in terms of the \gls{BER} as a function of the signal-to-noise ratio per bit ($E_b/N_0$).
 Fig.~\ref{fig:BERvsSNR} illustrates the \gls{BER} as a function of $E_b/N_0$ for both the \gls{LMMSE} and the proposed \gls{IMFC} equalizers.
 In the simulations, the transmitter is assumed to use a $4$-\gls{QAM} constellation, while the \gls{IMFC} equalizer operates with $\epsilon=\frac{\sqrt{MN\sigma^2}}{2}$ and $n_{\max}=50$.
 The performance under perfect \gls{CSI} knowledge at the receiver is provided as a lower bound on the probability of error, serving as a reference for comparing the two equalization techniques.
 It can be observed that, at sufficiently high \gls{SNR}, the proposed \gls{IMFC} equalizer achieves a \gls{BER} comparable to that of the conventional \gls{LMMSE} equalizer.
-Fig.~\ref{fig:BERvsSNR} also compares \gls{BER} performance under imperfect \gls{CSI}, where channel estimates are obtained from different estimation algorithms.
+In order to investigate the sensitivity of the proposed \gls{IMFC} equalizer to channel estimation errors, Fig.~\ref{fig:BERvsSNR} also compares \gls{BER} performance under imperfect \gls{CSI}, where channel estimates are obtained from different estimation algorithms.
 Specifically, the \gls{BER} performance using \gls{LMMSE} and the proposed \gls{IMFC} equalizers is shown for channel estimates obtained via the conventional \gls{TM} method \cite{Raviteja2019,Viterbo2022} and the proposed \gls{CM-FNN}, assuming $\text{SNR}_p=18$ dB.
 It can be noted that the proposed channel estimation method in Algorithm \ref{alg:CM} achieves performance nearly equivalent to the ideal case of perfect \gls{CSI} for both the \gls{LMMSE} and \gls{IMFC} equalizers.
 In contrast, the conventional \gls{TM} method is constrained by \gls{IPI} and, therefore, fails to compensate for channel impairments when \gls{IPI} is significant.
 Consequently, the proposed \gls{CM-FNN} channel estimation algorithm achieves a substantial performance gain over the conventional \gls{TM} approach.